 Throwing pots by hand involves drawing the desired form up from a single solid spinning lump of clay.
 Tender’s Master Potter works the clay directly with his bare hands, so each piece is unique and bears the marks of his fingers and thumbs.

 Sgraffito mugs are hand-incised before being glazed, picking out the scratches through the slip to the darker red clay as black.
 This ancient technique was used by the Romans to create frescos.
-Each piece is engraved entirely by hand, using just a pointed wooden stylus, so is slightly different from the next.’Brunner’ illustrations are adapted from etchings made in 1729 by Christoph Brunner, originally drawn as extended ornamental flourishes to classical texts.
+Each piece is engraved entirely by hand, using just a pointed wooden stylus, so is slightly different from the next.

 Please bear in mind that this hand-made pottery should be washed by hand, and is not suitable for microwaves, ovens, or dishwashers.
 Plain, unengraved mugs are available here.